-Consider coordinating and limiting the frequency of grocery runs and errands, having a single healthy housemate pick up items for others.
+Consider coordinating and limiting the frequency of grocery runs and errands, and having a single healthy housemate pick up items for others.

 (7) What is our Household Plan of Action in the event of infection at home?

-Consider defining a quarantine area within your home for sick individuals, creating a shared emergency contact list, identifying the nearest hospital.
+Consider defining a quarantine area within your home for sick individuals, creating a shared emergency contact list, and identifying the nearest hospital.